 - Wine – Georgia has broken the GUINNESS World Records for being the first winemaking country in the world, producing the beverage for at least 8,000 years.

 - Chacha – Local strong spirit made from the leftovers from wine production.
 However, today there are fruit versions as well.

 - Sparkling waters – Georgia has plenty of mineral water sources, out of which Borjomi and Nabeghlavi are the absolute favorites of many locals.

-- Lemonade – there are several companies that make lemonades in bottles, they are sweet, sparkly and come in different flavors.
+- Lemonade – several companies that make lemonades in bottles, they are sweet, sparkly, and come in different flavors.
 Tarragon and pear are local favorites.
 However, I love Laghidze Water’s lemonade, the original company that I used to drink when I was a kid.
 It’s not bottled, so the best place to try them is at the following cafes: Puri Guliani, Stamba, and Laghidze Water itself.